SunnysideAaron/wetesa-1/common/docs/Decision Records/Tech Stack/TSDR-0000 TLDR of Decisions.md

-# TSDR-0000 What and TLDR

-## What we are building.

-An enterprise CRUD application.
-Enterprise scale monolith.
-10s or even 100s of tables.

-## TL;DR of decisions
+# TSDR-0000  TL;DR of Decisions

 - All Decisions from wetesa-0
-  - These will be pulled into example 1 later.
-Once that example is "finished".
+  - These are copied from wetesa-0 so AI can find them.
+Don't edit them here.
+    Create a new decision record.
 - TSDR-1001 ORM
   - **PENDING**
 - TSDR-1002 DB migrations